TeamMonashAUC/APC_2022_Prac/README.md

  3) Extra: you no need to remove the additional files built in catkin_ws as we all compile workspace the same way using catkin_make.
 (Assumption: this assume that you are using catkin_make command to compile workspace.
 If you are not, discuss with the current person in-charge.)

 ### EXTRA NOTICE:
-If you find out that there is log files, install files and build files in the Github repository, you can recorrect it by pulling it , delete them then pushing back again.
+ 1) If you find out that there is log files, install files and build files in the Github repository, you can recorrect it by pulling it , delete them then pushing back again.

+## PROTOCOLS FOR GIT PUSHING AND GIT PULLING FOR ALL REPOSITORY
+ Please refer to this link: https://docs.google.com/document/d/1Pfw7eHWmMhLx0jqc95NdSMOaUkW31QaqW7IGphx6vds/edit?usp=sharing